Rokkaan5/Code-Reference-Notebook/UAF/ComputationalPhysics/Lecture-Extra.md

 ## Fourier Transform

-(I don't have the code for it, but if look in combined lecture notes, I can probably recreate it myself from scratch)
+(I did't have the original code for it, but I re-created myself from scratch looking at the pdf version of it in the combined lecture notes.)

+- Mathematics of Fourier Transform
+- Code example of use of *Fast Fourier Transform* (FFT)

 ## Uncertainty Principle